We're following all the rules… so why does it still feel off?

 In 10 seconds:

-Your pitcher’s pain follows a pattern.
-You don’t have to guess the cause.
-A quick 90-second quiz shows you the likely root issue so you know your next step.
+Your pitcher's pain follows a pattern.
+You don't have to guess the cause — the 2-Minute Arm State Check shows you the likely root issue so you know your next step.

 Pitcher Patterns

 These are the six movement and stress patterns we see over and over.
-As you go through the 90-second quiz, think about which card sounds most like your pitcher.
+As you go through the 2-Minute Arm State Check, think about which card sounds most like your pitcher.

 Pattern 1